senecajs/senecajs.org/src/pages/get-started/index.md

 All the samples are available on the [getting-started github repositery][getting-started-repo], and you might like to have the [api documentation][api-doc] open at your side.
+If you want to practice, a more interactive tutorial you could also the seneca Nodeshool workshop, [*Seneca in practice*][seneca-in-practice].

 And now, let's build some microservices!